cheuktingli/psitip/README.rst

 - Non-Shannon-type inequalities.

+- Generation of `human-readable proofs`_.

 - Drawing `Information diagrams`_.

-- User-defined information quantities (e.g. see Wyner's CI and Gács-Körner CI in the example below).
+- User-defined information quantities (see `Real-valued information quantities`_, e.g. `information bottleneck`_, and Wyner's CI and Gács-Körner CI in the example below).

 - `Bayesian network optimization`_.
 Psitip is optimized for random variables following a Bayesian network structure, which can greatly improve performance.